rubencaro/bolt/README.md

 production to let bolt create them.

+## Queueing tasks for Bolt

+Someone should put tasks in the queue for Bolt to process.
+How this is done depends really on the place from where you do it.
+From generic ruby code one could do this:

+    require 'bolt' # that already loads bolt's config

+    # the task's hash
+    task_data = { :task => 'my_task',  # it's defined on bolt/tasks/my_task.rb
+                  :email => 'notify@only.to.me', # add any other Bolt parameters
+                  :more => 'data' }    # anything else, it's a mongo doc

+    # this will use a plain mongo client
+    Bolt::Helpers.schedule task_data

+    # you can use your own special client
+    coll = MySpecialMongoClient.new(Bolt.db)[Bolt.queue]
+    coll.insert task_data # it's mongo, just do it!

 ## Composite tasks

 You can create tasks that schedule, run and report other tasks.
 You only need to